-The forms standardise the agreement between the two parties, affording security for the pet owning tenant and setting out the responsibilities associated with both pet ownership and maintenance of property.
+The forms standardise the agreement between the two parties, affording security for the pet-owning tenant and setting out the responsibilities associated with both pet ownership and maintenance of the property.

 The forms also allow for a representative of an owner’s corporation to provide written approval regarding the keeping of pets in strata situations.

-You can request that all pet owning applicants complete and sign the forms as well as attaching additional information as required.
+You can request that all pet-owning applicants complete and sign the forms as well as attach additional information as required.
 Signed copies of both forms can be retained by each party.